combocity/moonshine-docs/rom-lifecycle.md

 Today, Preview access is effectively server-wide; it may become more selective later.

-When a player starts a catalog entry, Moonshine downloads the ROM file if needed, verifies and caches it locally, and starts a server-backed session.
+When a player starts a catalog entry, Moonshine downloads the ROM package if needed, verifies and caches it locally, and starts a server-backed session.

 SemVer still matters: it helps Authors, testers, Moonshine, and Avalon talk about which ROM version is being played.